jw-source/SereneAI/README.md

 - **Custom LLM**: Built using Groq and OpenAI for processing user input and generating responses.
 - **Hume AI**: For advanced emotional sentiment analysis.
 - **ChromaDB**: For storing conversation history, creating a knowledge base, and holding sentiment data.
+- **Multi-Agent Functionality**: Allows us to control and edit your calendar or inbox directly through text and voice

 ## Setup and Installation